fredvisser/gatsby-theme-ni/packages/gatsby-theme-ni/README.md

 ### LogoTitle

-A component that renders an Apollo "A" logo, and the site title, as defined in the [`siteMetadata` Gatsby config option](https://www.gatsbyjs.org/docs/gatsby-config/#sitemetadata).
+A component that renders a NI logo, and the site title, as defined in the [`siteMetadata` Gatsby config option](https://www.gatsbyjs.org/docs/gatsby-config/#sitemetadata).

 ```js
 import {LogoTitle} from 'gatsby-theme-ni';